 What is Adobe Photoshop CC?

-It is the latest version of one of the oldest photo-editing programs still available on the market today.
+Photoshop is one of the oldest photo-editing programs still available on the market today.
 It was originally developed in the late 1980’s, when it was purchased by Adobe and finally released to the public in 1990.
 Since then it has been through an impressive number of releases, finally reaching this latest ‘CC’ version.

 How Much Does Adobe Photoshop CC Cost?